chrisadie/node-red-contrib-ais-decoder/README.md

 Some AIS messages have multiple parts.
 Each part should be in its own node-red message, and the parts should be presented in sequence.
 The AIS decoder will accumulate the parts until all parts have been received before outputting the decoded information.

 ### Output
 The output message contains the decoded data or error information.
-See the node description in the Node-Red editor and the file [output-spec.pdf](output-spec.pdf) for more information.
+See the node description in the Node-Red editor and the  [Github wiki](https://github.com/chrisadie/node-red-contrib-ais-decoder/wiki) for more information.

 ## Example Flows
 To load an example flow, go to the node-red menu at the top right of the screen and select Import.
 Click on Examples, then choose the relevant example from the node-red-contrib-ais-decoder folder.